unsaved/jcreole/README.txt

 There are text documentation files in the doc subdirectory.

-There is also a reference guide for Creole authors, which briefly describes the available markup directives.
-It is provided in HTML format in the binary zip distribution as "jcreole-ref.html" in the doc directory.
+There is also a reference guide for Creole authors.
+It is provided in 100% standalone HTML format in the binary zip distribution as "jcreole-ref.html" in the doc directory.
 But the source Creole for it is also provided as "jcreole-ref.creole" in the jcreole-*.jar file and in the "resources" source code directory.
 Integrators can use "jcreole-ref.creole" to serve the author guide framed and styled like your other application content.
 You can obviously edit "jcreole-ref.creole".
 The Ant target "ref" will build "tmp/jcreole-ref.html" from the .creole file.
+For a more interactive reference that is not 100% standalone, set Ant property "refstyle" to "jqueryui" before executing the "ref" target.
+(The jqueryui-mode document is standalone in that it will work fine if you distribute that one file, but it requires an Internet connection at read-time because of references to resources at https://ajax.googleapis.com.

 The web site http://admc.com/jcreole has interactive JCreole demonstrations and comprehensive Creole tutorials.